 Themes: As I said, for the most part new adult books are either romances or have a strong romance element in the plot.
 Technically my Knight & Rogue series fits the age bracket, but I hesitate to try to sell them as NA because they’re primarily action adventure, with a slight romance in the last two books—and I’m afraid of disappointing readers, who would expect a full-blown romance as part of the story.
 Beyond that, though romance may be essential, it helps if there’s more to the story.
 These are people (both readers and characters) who are growing into adult relationships and taking their place in the adult world, without the safety-net of adult supervision.
 The challenges they encounter should reflect this.

-Final note: These categories, and the limitations on them I’ve listed, aren’t unalterable rules—they’re more like guidelines.
-There will be published exceptions to everything I’ve said, some of them will be hugel y successful.
+Final note: These book categories, and the limitations on them I’ve listed, aren’t unalterable rules—they’re more like guidelines.
+There will be published exceptions to everything I’ve said, some of them will be hugely successful.
 However, there are reasons for most of these guidelines, and if you try to write something that runs outside the norm it should be for a good reason—and even if you have a good reason, your book will still probably be harder to sell.
-But that said, the most important thing, across all age categories and genres, is to tell a great story as well as you can tell it—because that’s what matters most.
+But that said, the most important thing, across all book categories and genres, is to tell a great story as well as you can tell it—because that’s what matters most.

 Hilari Bell writes “ethically ambiguous” science fiction and fantasy for young adults.
 Her series include the Knight and Rogue series, the Goblin books, the Raven books, the Farsala series, and the Shield, Sword and Crown series.
 See her books and more of her writing tips at www.hilaribell.com